 Yup.
 I’ve done it.

-Not a big deal, but I did have to spend 30 minutes diving on the prop to cut loose the line.
+It wasn’t a big deal for me, but I did have to spend 30 minutes diving on the prop to cut loose the line.
 If this happens you should also inform the charter company since there could be unseen damage to the saildrive.

 Just make this one part of your crew’s anchor/mooring routine.